MadelynMatura/Echocardiogram/README.md

 This project aims to identify a logistic model for predicting the probability of being alive after having a heart attack.

-HHOME's mission is to present Denison University with suggestions for how it can improve its efforts to move toward carbon neutrality.
-One part of our project entails modeling the extent to which scope 3 emissions contribute to Denison's annual carbon calculation.
-The second is to predict what changes in sustainability behavior can and will do the future of the university's annual carbon footprint.

 ### Getting Started ###

 ##Prerequisites##